-25. Under CM 41-01, each longline vessel fishing in exploratory fisheries for Dissostichus spp. has been required to tag and release Dissostichus spp. at the rate of one toothfish per tonne of green weight caught throughout the season since 2004.
+- 25. Under CM 41-01, each longline vessel fishing in exploratory fisheries for Dissostichus spp. has been required to tag and release Dissostichus spp. at the rate of one toothfish per tonne of green weight caught throughout the season since 2004.
 An upper limit of 500 fish tagged per vessel applied until the end of 2007.
-In order to ensure that there is sufficient overlap between the length distribution of those fish that are tagged by a vessel and of all the fish that are caught by that vessel, each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic1 (see Annex 41-01/C, footnote 3).
-The requirement to achieve a minimum tag-overlap statistic of 50% was first introduced for the 2011 season and this was then increased to 60% for the 2012 and subsequent seasons.

-26. All vessels fishing in Subareas 88.1 and 88.2 have consistently exceeded the required tagging rate of one fish per tonne, with the exception of the Hong Jin No. 707 in 2011, at 0.9 fish per tonne.
-All vessels have exceeded the minimum tag-overlap requirements of 60%, with most achieving more than 80% and some more than 90% in 2013 (Tables 2 and 3) with the exception of the Simeiz in 2013, which had a tag-overlap statistic for D. mawsoni in Subarea 88.1 of 43%.

-27. Over the past 10 seasons, 30 548 D. mawsoni and 639 D. eleginoides have been tagged and 1 447 and 78 respectively have been recaptured in Subarea 88.1 (Tables 4(a) and 4b)).
-In Subarea 88.2, 4 539 D. mawsoni and 6 D. eleginoides have been tagged and 430 and four respectively have been recaptured (Tables 5(a) and 5b).

-28. A relative index of vessel-specific tag detection performance for the Ross Sea fishery using a case-control methodology was developed in WG-SAM-13/34.
+In order to ensure that there is sufficient overlap between the length distribution of those fish that are tagged by a vessel and of all the fish that are caught by that vessel, each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic (see Annex 41-01/C, footnote 3).
+The requirement to achieve a minimum tag-overlap statistic of 50% was first introduced for the 2011 season and this was then increased to 60% for the 2012 and subsequent seasons. - 26.
+All vessels fishing in Subareas 88.1 and 88.2 have consistently exceeded the required tagging rate of one fish per tonne, with the exception of the Hong Jin No. 707 in 2011, at 0.9 fish per tonne.
+All vessels have exceeded the minimum tag-overlap requirements of 60%, with most achieving more than 80% (Tables 2 and 3) with the exception of the Simeiz in Subarea 88.1 in 2013, and Palmer, Yantar 31 and Argos Georgia in Subarea 88.2 in 2014. - 27.
+A total of 35 536 D. mawsoni and 1 208 D. eleginoides have been tagged and 1 783 and 86 respectively have been recaptured in Subarea 88.1 (Table 4).
+In Subarea 88.2, 5 115 D. mawsoni and 6 D. eleginoides have been tagged and 459 and four respectively have been recaptured (Table 5). - 28.
+A relative index of vessel-specific tag detection performance for the Ross Sea fishery using a case-control methodology was developed in WG-SAM-13/34.
 The method controls for the interannual spatial and temporal variability of commercial fishing operations from which tags are released and recaptured.
 Selection criteria to determine a subset of vessels for which there was confidence in their tag-recapture data were developed and then applied, resulting in the tagging dataset used for the assessment models (WG-FSA-13/50 and 13/51).

-1 The tag-overlap statistic estimates the similarity in size distributions of fish that are tagged and all fish caught by a vessel (Annex 41-01/C, footnote 3).
+The tag-overlap statistic estimates the similarity in size distributions of fish that are tagged and all fish caught by a vessel (Annex 41-01/C, footnote 3).